We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Blisters commonly develop on the feet.
+Having a blister on the foot is common.
 Fortunately, several home treatments can relieve discomfort and lower the risk of repeated blisters.

 If you have blisters on your feet, friction may be the culprit.
 Walking or standing for several hours a day puts pressure on the heels, soles, and toes.
 The longer you’re on your feet during the day, the greater your risk for feet blisters.